-Homemade pizza, topped with fresh pear, prosciutto, goat cheese and mozzarella.
-Finished with Red Wine Balsamic Glaze and arugula.
+Homemade pear prosciutto pizza, topped with prosciutto, goat cheese and mozzarella and finished with Red Wine Balsamic Glaze and arugula.

 I’ve mentioned before that I am a serial recipe re-creator.
 I love to re-create dishes that I have enjoyed in restaurants, at home.
 And this Pear Prosciutto Pizza is my latest re-creation adventure.

 I enjoyed this pizza in a restaurant in Buffalo, New York.
 The combination of sweet pears with salty prosciutto is definitely a winner and since it’s prime pear season right now, I just had to enjoy it again.